-- define the types of reinsurance contracts that are most suitable for managing the insurer's risks, in light of its risk tolerance levels; - establish limits on the amounts and types of insured risks that are automatically covered by reinsurance; - define the conditions and criteria for use of facultative reinsurance; - determine the conditions to be included in reinsurance contracts, such as an insolvency clause (which defines the applicable terms and conditions in the event of the ceding insurer's bankruptcy) or an offset clause (pursuant to which the reciprocal debts of the insurer and the reinsurer cancel each other in certain circumstances) or a clause whereby the contract constitutes the final or entire understanding between the parties (the contract is not subject to collateral agreements); - provide a process for ceding insurance and putting into place alternative risk transfer mechanisms; - establish an information and training procedure for staff affected by changes to the reinsurance program or its coverage; - outline the process for monitoring the application of the policy.
+- definespecify the types of reinsurance contracts that are most suitable for managing the insurer's risks, in light of its risk tolerance levels; - establish limits on the amounts and types of insured risks that are automatically covered by reinsurance; - define the conditions and criteria for use of facultative reinsurance; - provide a process for ceding insurance and putting into place alternative risk transfer mechanisms; - establish an information and training procedure for staff affected by changes toin the scope or coverage level of the reinsurance program or its coverage; - outline the process for monitoring the application of the policy.
 The process is intended to see to it that the insurer complies with the policy.
-It could address the following, among other things: - assessing compliance with the established retention limits; - assessing the financial position of reinsurers; - monitoring concentration limits for single counterparty exposure per reinsurer; - monitoring reinsurance claims recoveries; - ensuring that actual risk transfers are as expected; - the availability, accuracy and adequacy of reinsurance documents to satisfy the insurer's needs: - producing and maintaining adequate documentation for assessing the risk level transferred as well as the appropriateness of transactions in light of established strategies and objectives. - include a policy review and updating process.
+It could address the following, among other things: - assessing compliance with the established retention limits; - assessing the financial position of reinsurers; - monitoring concentration limits for single counterparty exposure per reinsurer; - monitoring reinsurance claims recoveries; - ensuring that actual risk transfers are as expected; - the availability, accuracy and adequacy of reinsurance documents to satisfy the insurer's needs; - producing and maintaining adequate documentation for assessing the risk level transferred as well as the appropriateness of transactions in light of established strategies and objectives. - include a policy review and updating process that is integrated into the auditing and internal control mechanisms.